ipyxhyp/parcel-app/README.md

 42.55 20010 <BR/>
 <BR/>
 Once per minute user gets info of parcels weights grouped by postal codes. <BR/>
-Validation info corrects the user in case of wrong input format.
+Validation info corrects the user in case of wrong input format.<BR/>
 To stop the applciation run is enough to type "quit" without quotes and press enter.